 Botany for Gardeners and Naturalists is the only required course, and the common basic foundation from which everyone pursuing the Certificate must begin.
 Those wishing to take courses a la carte (not pursuing the Certificate) are highly encouraged to take Botany, as well.
 Dr. Larry Mellichamp, Director Emeritus of the UNC Charlotte Botanical Gardens and founder of the Certificate program, offers a very unique and talented way of condensing the basic principles of botany in only 10 hours, while stimulating even those with former botany training.
 After that course, participants are free to “design” their own Certificate by choosing courses and/or workshops that will fit their schedules, lifestyles, and gardening interests.

-We are tremendously pleased and proud of the continued interest this program garners not only from the public but from other botanic gardens and universities, which now have instituted similar programs.
+We are tremendously pleased and proud of the continued interest this program garners not only from the public but from other botanic gardens and universities in the Southeast, which now have instituted similar programs.
 Thank you for your interest and participation in our Certificate in Native Plant Studies!

 Currently Enrolling Classes, 2017